Kansas City Accessibility Resources

 Feature by Kevin Collison

-Kansas City is rapidly becoming one of the nation’s most welcoming cities for visitors with disabilities.
-Starting with an airport that’s considered exceptionally user-friendly to a mass transit system that just added a new Downtown streetcar line with convenient accessibility for all users, the City is keenly aware of the needs of all travelers.
+Starting with an airport that’s considered exceptionally user-friendly to a mass transit system featuring a Downtown streetcar line with convenient accessibility for all users, the City is keenly aware of the needs of all travelers.

 “We’re striving continually for Kansas City to be the most accessible city in America,” - ADA Compliance Manager at City of Kansas City, Missouri Meg Conger